 For a calm dog, the belly rub is a nearly universal source of pleasure, Grim says.
 Another of his rescued dogs, a Pit Bull named Baxter, “basically jumps on me and then flips over: OK, I’m ready!
 And if I stop, he’ll paw at me, so I have to keep going until one of us falls asleep.
 The belly rub is a dog’s nirvana.”
 Berloni’s had dogs who weren’t Baxter — dogs who, after a period of rubbing along the ridge of their chest, will “roll over and sigh like they’re done: aaahhhhh.
 Watch for that.
 It all goes back to petting to relieve the dog’s stress and not your own.”

 What about puppies?!

-With puppies, it’s easy to overstimulate their wriggly little nervous systems, so touch only for a while, very deliberately, noticing what the puppy likes but not letting the session go on so long that the pup gets hyper and wants to try out their sharp baby teeth.
+It’s easy to overstimulate puppies’ wriggly little nervous systems, so touch them only for a while, very deliberately, noticing what the puppy likes but not letting the session go on so long that the pup gets hyper and wants to try out their sharp baby teeth.
 “Sometimes, it’s good just to read a book to a puppy, so they learn to be with you and look at you.”
-Grim’s found that when they’re trying to relax, dogs like the same things we do: quiet and low lights.
+Grim has found that when they’re trying to relax, dogs like the same things we do: quiet and low lights.
 There’s a magic period in the afternoon, “the lull of the day,” when they most enjoy petting and naps.

 Jeannette Cooperman has written several nonfiction books and a murder mystery, A Circumstance of Blood (Endeavour Press, 2015)—and yes, there’s a dog in it.
 She was a staff writer at St. Louis Magazine.
 She goes home to a century-old farmhouse in Waterloo, Ill., where she and her husband live with a standard poodle named Louie.